Skip to main content

 The University of Virginia Department of Music presents a masterclass by Michael Angelucci on Saturday, March 28th at 2:00pm in Old Cabell Hall.
-This free and open to the public.
-Performers for the masterclass are pre-selected by our piano faculty.
+This event is free and open to the public.
+This event is supported by the Eleanor Shea Music Trust and is co-sponsored by the Charlottesville Music Teachers' Association (CMTA).
+Performers for the masterclass are pre-selected.

 Hailed as “a great artistic talent” by the A&B Foundation, American pianist Michael Angelucci holds First Prize in the Bradshaw and Buono International Piano Competition, First Prize in the American Prize National Competition, and the coveted Foundation La Gesse fellowship.
 His compelling craft has brought him to exciting venues worldwide such as Carnegie-Weill Hall in New York, the Artown Festival in Reno, and the historic Auditorium de la Salle du Dome in France.
 Highlights from recent seasons include a two-week tour with the Tahoe Symphony Orchestra and a residency with ARTIST Music Academies of Maryland.